 Our favorite natural product is the Flea, Tick, and Mosquito Spray by Wondercide.
 Wondercide’s Spray is a very effective, nature-based, premixed formula.
 Simply attach the product bottle to a standard garden hose, and let the treatment begin.
 Each bottle of this tick spray can cover up to 4,000 sq. ft., and being made almost entirely from cedarwood oil, it is very safe for pets, plants, and animals of all types.

 - KILLS & REPELS.
-A flea and tick preventative and a treatment, this spray is a naturally-derived pest repellent that...
+A flea and tick preventative and a treatment, this pest-repellent spray is powered by natural essential...

 - SPRAY & PLAY!
 Safe for cats, dogs and people of all ages, with no wait time for drying or reentry into sprayed areas and...

 - TREATS UP TO 5,000 SQUARE FEET.
 Can be safely used on lawns, gardens, grass, patios, dog kennels, vegetables, flowers,...

 Skin and Clothing Treatment